aidandempsey/DIYVideoFiltersForJetsonNano/readme.md

 ### Filters
 #### [Background Blur](./noGUIBackgroundBlur.py)
-First, we first make a copy of the frame to serve as the background.
+First, we make a copy of the frame to serve as the background.
 The original frame is then converted into grayscale and a Haar cascade is applied to identify any faces.
 For each detected face, a circular mask is created to isolate the face from the rest of the frame.
 This mask is positioned on the centre of the face and its diameter is determined by the dimensions of the detected face’s bounding box.
 An additional rectangular mask is added to cover the upper body which is combined with the circle to create a unified mask.
 Using a bitwise AND operation, the person can then be isolated from the frame.

 ## Testing and Results: